This Bourbon Fruitcake Fudge is white chocolate fudge filled with bourbon soaked candied cherries, candied pineapple, and candied oranges.

 I avoided fruitcake for a really long time.

-Like most things, my first experience with it was not a positive one and so I swore all fruitcakes off.
+It was bad and so I swore all fruitcakes off.

 That was until years ago when my family was sent a Tipsy Cake from Jack Daniels.